agoila/naive-bayes-spam-detector/README.md

-# naive-bayes-spam-detector
+# Spam detection using Naive Bayes
-Spam detection using Naive Bayes
+A practice project from Udacity's Machine Learning Nanodegree program.